 The market is quieter and flatter, but things are still happening.

-Nine placements have been in BD and marketing.
+The majority of placements have been in BD and marketing.
 Interestingly in this area and others, we are seeing a high volume of good candidates as well.
 It might be assumed that people wouldn’t be interested in seeking new jobs in this environment, but we’ve been pleased to see candidates still looking as well as some others coming onto the market due to redundancy, albeit in certain sectors.
 A number of firms have also told us that this might be an opportunity to scoop up some great candidates who would not be available in more buoyant times – certainly, our experience is that candidates on our shortlists just now are very good.

 We’re also beginning to see a few more interim and project roles – these small numbers are not yet sufficient to be significant, but we are expecting the numbers of shorter term roles to increase as firms scale their requirements up and down through changing marketing conditions.